bigdavros/hero-dev-repo/README.md

  - Notice how you get a warning of SUSPICIOUS_ACCOUNT_CREATION when a suspicious visitor makes an account.
 You can use this to detect phony sign ups to your application.

 ### Password Leak Detection
 Password Leak Detection detects leaked passwords.
 We spent a long time thinking about the name for this feature.
+You can learn more about this feature [here](https://cloud.google.com/recaptcha-enterprise/docs/password-leak-detection).

 Unlike other products, reCAPTCHA Password Leak Detection checks if the username and password are in a breach, rather than just the password.
 This gives a much better understanding on how at risk a user is.